containers/image/docs/containers-registries.conf.5.md

 The user-specified image name must start with the specified `prefix` (and continue with the appropriate separator) for a particular `[[registry]]` TOML table to be considered; (only) the TOML table with the longest match is used.
-It can also include wildcarded subdomains in the format `*.example.com` along as mentioned above.
+It can also include wildcarded subdomains in the format `*.example.com`.
 The wildcard should only be present at the beginning as shown in the formats above.
 Other cases will not work.
 For example, `*.example.com` is valid but `example.*.com`, `*.example.com/foo` and `*.example.com:5000/foo/bar:baz` are not.